 The Project will include construction of an O&M facility, installation of up to two permanent MET towers, an electrical collection system, and the DCW collector substation.
-The 345 kV generation tie line that will connect the DCW substation with the Byron Substation is the subject of its own proceeding (Docket TL-17-308).
+The 345 kV generation tie line that will connect the DCW substation with the Byron Substation is the subject of its own proceeding (Docket TL-17-308) will be addressed in a separate Route Permit Application.